Jobs with a Construction Management degree are plentiful and the construction industry is thriving. So, it is a great field to start a career.

 Job Description: A facilities manager is responsible for overseeing the day-to-day operations of current residential or commercial properties.
 From managing support staff and third-party suppliers, facilities managers strategically plan to keep built environments functioning.
 They make sure everything is in good order and works.

 Duties often include building and ground maintenance, and also protecting the health and safety of occupants.
 Facilities managers also ensure utilities and communication systems are working properly.

 Building Services Engineer

-A building services engineer designs and installs improvements to built environments and maintains an existing structure’s operations.
-You’ll often integrate new technologies with renewable energy, maintain the lighting, heating, cooling, and power of buildings and ensure all mechanical aspects of a building are safe and functioning properly.
+Job Description: A building services engineer designs and installs improvements to built environments and maintains an existing structure’s operations.
+They also integrate new technologies with renewable energy, maintain the lighting, heating, cooling, and also power of buildings and ensure all mechanical aspects of a building are safe and functioning properly.

 How Much Can You Make With An Associates Degree In Construction Management?